+The majority of the listed journals plan to offer RRs as a possible submission option indefinitely (n = 9).
+Likewise, nine of these 14 journals permit RRs as an option for replication studies.
+Only one journal (Language Learning) specifically states that it will consider RRs that plan to conduct meta-analyses, and two of the journals consider RRs as an option for studies that propose analyzing data sets that already exist.
+Finally, for six of the 14 journals, a public data deposition is a requirement for RRs.

 RRs cannot solve all the problems with the current model, but they can help reduce QRPs and increase transparency in scientific research.
 RRs are gaining popularity, but some fields, such as linguistics, have been slow to adopt them.
 RRs may particularly benefit ECRs, who can use them to increase their chances of publication and build a reputation for rigor.
 However, more senior researchers may be resistant to change and may need to be convinced of the benefits of RRs for the field as a whole.
 In sum, registered reports represent a promising new model for publishing scientific research that can help reduce QRPs and increase transparency.
 As more journals adopt RRs, the scientific community can move towards a more rigorous and trustworthy publishing model.

 Pre-prints